Economic activity and social change in the UK, real-time indicators: 13 February 2025

 !

 These are official statistics in development, and we advise caution when using the data.
 The data sources used to compile these indicators are regularly reviewed to ensure they are representative and relevant, which may mean indicators change at short notice.
-Read more in Section 5: Measuring the data section.
+Read more in Section 5: Data sources and quality.

 Back to table of contents